 Completion of course work in the General Studies Associate degree signifies that the student is broadly educated in the major divisions of higher learning: humanities, natural sciences, mathematics, social sciences, and fine arts.
 The student has acquired methods of study and habits of thought which are demonstrated by an ability to analyze problems, make appropriate value judgments, and express conclusions in cogent style.
-The student devotes a portion of study within at least one career education course to explore career, employment, or other educational advancement opportunities.
+The student devotes a portion of study within a major.

-Students in the General Studies Associate Degree should select electives to reflect both the student’s interests and the requirements of the intended transfer institution.
-Students are encouraged to consult the transfer guide sheets located in the University, Transfer, Advising, and Career Counseling Center.
+Students in the General Studies Associate Degree should select electives to reflect both the student’s interests and the requirements of a prospective employer.

-- Civil Society and Culture: Compare and contrast the United States globally with other nations or regions, addressing one or both of the following: (1) social, economic, political and cultural issues or (2) patterns of diversity or inequality, including racial, ethnic, religious or gender differences.
+- Civil Society and Culture: Compare and contrast the United States with other nations or world regions, addressing social (economic, political and cultural) issues, patterns of diversity, or aspects of inequality.